EricMFink/Residency/_pages/syllabus.md

  10   | March 7-11   | Time Log; Final Evaluation; Self-Evaluation; Certificate of Completion

 - Required forms and detailed prompts for weekly reports are available on TWEN
-- All forms, reports, and time logs must be posted on TWEN **no later than 11:59 pm on Friday of the week in which they are due**.
+- All forms, reports, and time logs must be posted on TWEN no later than 11:59 pm on Friday of the week in which they are due.
 - If you encounter problems with TWEN, you may send the assignment to me by email to meet the deadline and then post to TWEN when you are able.
+- If you are unable to meet a due date because of your site supervisor's schedule, you should notify me to receive an extension.
+- Extensions will generally not be granted for other reasons absent extraordinary circumstances.

 # Weekly Schedule